negrt/ProductPurchases/README.md

 * How to create a binary search tree
 * How to create a queue
 * How to create a stack
-* How to create a binary search tree
 * How to create member overload functions
 * How to create non-member overload functions
-* Preorder, Inorder, Postorder
+* Understanding Preorder, Inorder, Postorder algorithms